nrwl/nx/nx-dev/nx-dev/public/documentation/previous/node/tutorial/07-test-affected-projects.md

 # Node Nx Tutorial - Step 7: Test Affected Projects

-## Nx.dev Tutorial | Node | Step 6: Computation Caching

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TRRVLyHfN60" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In addition to supporting computation caching, Nx can scale your development by doing code change analysis to see what apps or libraries are affected by a particular pull request.
+In addition to supporting computation caching, Nx scales your development by doing code change analysis to see what apps or libraries are affected by a particular pull request.

 **Commit all the changes in the repo**: